storj/design-docs/20250821-abbreviated-project-deletion.md

 - Count and log the number of projects deleted after a chore run cycle.
 - Count and log the number of failed deletion attempts.
 - Log the project IDs and user IDs for all deletion operations.
+- Log the amount of data deleted for each project if possible.

 ### Test plan